WOMEN OVER 50: LET’S GET BETTER SLEEP

 8. Honor Your Bedtime

 Particularly if you’re still working, it’s important to go to bed on time so you get at least 7 hours of sleep.
+Establishing a consistent wake-up time as part of a healthy sleep routine is equally important.
 If you consistently go to sleep late, say by one hour every night, you basically rob yourself of a full night’s sleep every week!

 9. Exercise